AceRoqs/PortableRuntime/README.md

 The focus of the library is the following:
 * Architecture abstractions for endianness and compiler differences.
-* Tracing and error handling.
+* Tracing and error handling, plus Scope_exit for clean unwind.
 * Unicode string handling.

 All attempts are made at making shared libraries completely independent to keep